 The Mac II’s audio was also very good for its day.
 The computer used a four-voice stereo custom sound chip for the first time.
 It delivered a maximum frequency of 7.5 kHz and a sample rate of 44.1 KhZ.

 This all added up to a hefty price tag, however.
-Anyone complaining that today’s Macs are pricey should consider this: A fully kitted-out Macintosh II cost $7,145 retail in 1987 dollars, the equivalent of $15,275 today.
-This was the era of Apple’s “high right” strategy with the Mac, where it led the way on both performance and price.
+Anyone complaining that today’s Macs are pricey should consider this: A fully kitted-out Macintosh II cost $7,145 retail in 1987 dollars, the equivalent of $17,683 today.
+This was the era of Apple’s “high right” strategy for the Mac, where it led the way on both performance and price.

 The idea behind offering a higher-priced Mac like this was that it might appeal to businesses.
 And in fact, such a machine might seem like a bargain in terms of price versus performance when compared to the expensive workstations it competed against.